 - Landfill cells and waste pits

 GeoModel, Inc. also uses ground penetrating radar (GPR) for landfill detection, and to detect waste pits and burial trenches.
 GPR utilizes an antenna (or transducer) to introduce signals into the ground that reflect from buried landfill materials and converts the signals into an image of the subsurface onto a field computer screen.
-An example of a GPR profile showing two landfill burial trenches is shown below, along with an example of a color contour map from a landfill detection survey.
+An example of a GPR profile showing a cross-section of a landfill trench is shown below.
+This landfill had mixed debris with few large objects to observe in the data.
+The extent of the landfill trench, however, is clearly seen.
 GPR images can assist in the determination of not only the extent of a landfill, but also the depth of landfill cells and burial trenches.
+The trench below is at least nine feet deep.

 Click on an image for a larger view.